new puppy tool kit

 G O - H O M E S U P P L I E S & O P T I O N A L R E C O M M E N D A T I O N S :

-Your puppy will go home with the kennel they are used to staying in, a small bag of their current dog food, microchip and information on how to register it online, your purchase paperwork, veterinarian exam records, and their comfy bed.
-The kennel they will go home with will last them a few weeks, so you can wait to purchase a large one after they've grown out the first one.
+Your puppy will go home with their kennel, a small bag of their current dog food, microchip and information on how to register it online, your purchase paperwork, veterinarian exam records, and their comfy bed.
+The kennel they will go home with will last them a few more weeks, so you can wait to purchase a large one after they've grown out the first one.
 You can either increase their kennel size gradually by purchasing a medium size, then large, or you can purchase a large with a divider until they are crate trained without potty accidents.
 If a puppy that isn't crate trained has too much room in their crate, chances are they will potty in their crate.

-Besides the grooming supplies listed in the above sections, we also recommend getting a Slopper Stopper bowl (Click HERE or on the picture below) once their beard is beginning to grow in.
+Below are our other favorite things for our dogs.
+The Slopper Stopper bowl is a MUST once their beard is beginning to grow in.
 When their beard grows longer and they drink water, the water will drip all over your floor.
 A Slopper Stopper bowl helps cut down on the water drips by creating a vacuum suction in the center of the bowl, holding the water down while holding the fur up away from the water.